dmlc/xgboost/doc/gpu/index.rst

 CPU-GPU Interoperability
 ========================

-XGBoost models trained on GPUs can be used on CPU-only systems to generate predictions.
-For information about how to save and load an XGBoost model, see :doc:`/tutorials/saving_model`.
+The model can be used on any device regardless of the one used to train it.
+For instance, a model trained using GPU can still work on a CPU-only machine and vice versa.
+For more information about model serialization, see :doc:`/tutorials/saving_model`.

 Developer notes